Stillness and touch, not technique

 The most precious gift we can offer anyone is our presence.

 Craniosacral therapy grows out of osteopathy, which is where it takes its name.
-The biodynamic approach, however, is something entirely different, closer to a contemplative practice than to manual therapy.
-I don’t diagnose, I don’t fix, I don’t look for "problems" to solve.
-I don’t manipulate tissues.
+The biodynamic approach I work in, however, is something different from manual therapy.
+I don’t diagnose, I don’t fix, and I don’t impose my own plan on the body.
+My touch is light and gentle, closer to quiet listening than to any technique.

 At the heart of this work lies one conviction.
 Health is always present in your body, even when it is obscured by pain, tension, or exhaustion.
 Your body carries its own inner wisdom and already knows the way back to balance.
 It doesn’t need instructions or corrections, it needs conditions in which it can settle and find its own way to health.

-That is why my role is first and foremost to hold stillness and an accepting presence, in which your body can pause.
-My presence is attentive and non-invasive, and my touch is gentle, full of respect for your body’s own pace.
-I don’t impose a direction, your body leads.
+That is why I create the conditions and actively accompany what is happening in you.
+I am present and attentive, and my touch is gentle, full of respect for your body’s own pace.
+I don’t impose a direction; your body leads, and I support that process.

 Regular sessions most often bring better sleep, calmer breathing, less tension in the body, and a greater capacity to cope with stress.

-A session is, above all, stillness, attentive accompaniment, and a gentle presence.
 I don’t use techniques, procedures, or interventions.
-In this stillness, your body can finally settle, often for the first time in a long while.
+Instead I offer stillness and a gentle, calm touch.
+In these conditions your body can finally settle, often for the first time in a long while.

 Your body already knows what it needs at any given moment.
 I don’t have to guess, and I don’t plan anything in advance.
 All I do is give you space, time, and a presence free of judgment, and the rest unfolds within you, at its own rhythm.